microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // The Push payload
         byte[] Payload { get; };

-        // Gets a deferral to allow push notification processing even if the system goes into low power mode.
+        // Gets a deferral for when the app needs to continue processing after the event handler returns.
+        // Complete the deferral when the app has finished handling the notification.
         Windows.ApplicationModel.Background.BackgroundTaskDeferral GetDeferral();

         // Subscribe to Cancelled event handler to be signalled when resource policies are no longer true like 30s wallclock timer event Windows.ApplicationModel.Background.BackgroundTaskCanceledEventHandler Canceled;

-        // Indicates if the foreground push notification will be re-posted through background activation.
-        // Default value is false, which allows re-posting.
-        Boolean Handled;
     };

     [feature(Feature_PushNotifications)]